At this time, SCAN is not holding any in person events at any of our locations. All classes and events are being held online using Zoom.

 The Diabetes Self-Management workshop is given 2½ hours once a week for six weeks, in various community settings such as churches, community centers, libraries and hospitals.
 People with type 2 diabetes attend the workshop in groups of 12-16.
 Workshops are facilitated from a highly detailed manual by two trained Peer Leaders, one or both of whom have diabetes themselves.
+View current workshops being offered here or view a brief introductory video here.

 Subjects covered include: 1) techniques to deal with the symptoms of diabetes, fatigue, pain, hyper/hypoglycemia, stress, and emotional problems such as depression, anger, fear, and frustration; 2) appropriate exercise for maintaining and improving strength and endurance; 3) healthy eating 4) appropriate use of medication; and 5) working more effectively with health care providers.
 Participants will make weekly action plans, share experiences, and help each other solve problems they encounter in creating and carrying out their self-management program.
 Physicians, diabetes educators, dietitians, and other health professionals both at Stanford and in the community have reviewed all materials in the workshop.